emi-lycheee/peachytao/index.md

   ∘₊✧────────────✧₊∘
 </div>

-## Learn how to keep your jewelry in good condition through our jewerlry care page!
+## Learn how to keep your jewelry in good condition through our jewelry care page!

 [insert link for jewelry care here]